-On this web page, you will read a guide to making a compensation claim for an accident in a multi storey car park.
-This guide will act as something of a primer, that will introduce our No Win No Fee claims service, and explain why this is a good option, for having your claim processed.
-You will learn about why you may be eligible to make a claim, and why a third party could be liable for damages.
+On this web page, you will read a guide to making a compensation claim for an accident in a multi-storey car park.
+This car park accident claims guide will act as something of a primer, that will introduce our No Win No Fee claims service, and explain why this is a good option, for having your claim processed.
+You will learn about why you may be eligible to make such accident claims, and why a third party could be liable for damages.

 If you have any specific questions related to your own situation, that are not answered in the contents of this guide, one of our claims team can answer them for you.
 Give them a call on 0800 073 8801, and they will give you any help and advice you may need.

 Select A Section:

 - Who May Be Liable Or At Fault For A Car Park Accident